 American Association Game Recap

-Tommy Collier gave up one earned in seven innings of work to earn the win, striking out nine in the process.

-Blake Schmit and Daniel Jackson each drove in a runner for the Explorers.

-The T-Bones will play the St. Paul Saints in a best of five series for the American Association Championship.
+The Kansas City T-Bones took 1-0 lead over the St. Paul Saints in the American Association Finals.

 • Discuss this story on the American Association message board...